thierryH91200/PegaseUIData/README.md

 Add helper and definition for SwiftData          15//11/24

 I have added a database to my application.
-I still have a few adjustments to make.”
+I still have a few adjustments to make.
+Improve translation

 <p align="center">